Asura (Buddhism): Deva-Asura War

-Happiness
+Cosmology

 An illustration from an 1866 Japanese book.
 Asura, who is described as an incarnation of Bodhisattva Kannon in this scene, gives a Buddhism sermon to folks.

 The asura realm is one of the realms one can be reborn into within the six realms.
 Rebirth here is a result of experiencing the fruits of wholesome karma while engaging in unwholesome karma.

 The placement of the asura realm in Buddhist cosmology varies among traditions.
 Sometimes the asura realm is recognized as one of happiness, existing beneath the worlds of the devas and humans.
 In other schemes, it is viewed as a fourth addition to the usual three evil paths that make up the animal realm, ghost realm and hell realm.

 In schools that recognize the desire realm as consisting of five realms, the asura realm tends to be included among the deva realm.
 In Tibetan Buddhism, the addition of the asuras in the six-world bhavacakra was created in Tibet at the authority of Je Tsongkhapa.

 The Ekottara Āgama and the Saddharmasmṛtyupasthāna Sūtra explain that asuras are divided among the realms of ghosts and animals.
 In the former case, they are powerful, high-ranking asuras reminiscent of gods such as Māra.
 In the latter case, they are like fearsome beasts that live 84000 yojanas beneath the ocean floor.